idptools/parrot/docs/usage/examples.rst

 	.
 	.

-The only difference in the ``parrot-train`` command in this regression case (other than the datafile path) is the ``-nc`` argument.
+The only difference in the ``parrot-train`` command in this regression case (other than the datafile path) is the ``-c``/``--classes`` argument.
 Since we are doing regression, we will put '1' here.
 We could also change the network hyperparameters, but for now let's just use the same as above.
 Notice that we are using a different output network name so as to not overwrite the previous network.

 .. code-block::

-	parrot-train datasets/seq_regress_dataset.tsv output_dir/network2.pt --datatype sequence -nc 1 -nl 2 -hs 5 -lr 0.001 -e 200 -b 32 -v
+	parrot-train datasets/seq_regress_dataset.tsv output_dir/network2.pt --datatype sequence --classes 1 -nl 2 -hs 5 -lr 0.001 -e 200 -b 32 -v

 After this command, we see a similar output as before.
 In this case, in addition to ``train_test.png`` (this overwrites the previous image--if you are using the same output directory for lots of training, it may be wise to rename these files after each run) you will see a scatter plot detailing the predictions on the test set data.